 - a.
 Act refers to the Data Privacy Act. - b.
-Breach is a security incident that leads to unlawful or unauthorized processing of personal, sensitive or privileged information, or that otherwise compromises the availability, integrity and confidentiality of personal data processed under the control of a personal information controller. - c.
+Breach is a security incident that leads to unlawful or unauthorized processing of personal, sensitive or privileged information, or that otherwise compromises the availability, integrity or confidentiality of personal data processed under the control of a personal information controller. - c.
 Commission refers to the National Privacy Commission created by virtue of the Data Privacy Act. - d.
 Consent of the data subject refers to any freely given, specific, informed indication of will, whereby the data subject agrees to the collection and processing of his or her personal, sensitive or privileged information.
 Consent shall be evidenced by written, electronic or recorded means.
-It may also be given on behalf of a data subject by a lawful representative or an agent specifically authorized by the data subject to do so.
+It may also be given on behalf of a data subject by a lawful representative or an agent specifically authorized by the data subject to do so. - e.

-- e.
 Data subject refers to an individual whose personal, sensitive or privileged information is processed. - f.
 Direct marketing refers to communication by whatever means of any advertising or marketing material which is directed to particular individuals. - g.
 Filing system refers to any set of information relating to natural or juridical persons to the extent that, although the information is not processed by equipment operating automatically in response to instructions given for that purpose, the set is structured, either by reference to individuals or by reference to criteria relating to individuals, in such a way that specific information relating to a particular person is readily accessible. - h.
-Information and Communications System refers to a system for generating, sending, receiving, storing or otherwise processing electronic data messages or electronic documents and includes the computer system or other similar device by or which data is recorded, transmitted or stored and any procedure related to the recording, transmission or storage of electronic data, electronic message, or electronic document. - i.
-Personal data refers to personal information, sensitive information or privileged information, collectively, which are in an information and communications system, or relevant filing system, or intended to form part of the same. - j.
-Personal information refers to any information whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information, or when put together with other information would directly and certainly identify an individual. - k.
-Personal information controller refers to a natural or juridical person or any other body who controls the processing of personal data or instructs another to process personal data on his or her behalf.
-The term excludes:
+Information and Communications System refers to a system for generating, sending, receiving, storing or otherwise processing electronic data messages or electronic documents and includes the computer system or other similar device by or which data is recorded, transmitted or stored and any procedure related to the recording, transmission or storage of electronic data, electronic message, or electronic document.

+i.
+Personal data refers, to personal information, sensitive information and privileged information, collectively, which are in an information and communications system, or relevant filing system, or intended to form part of the same.